What is the NAS Education Programme?

 I’m a BSAC member: can I get BSAC credit for taking a course?

-BSAC members can now apply for a ‘Recognition of Special Interest Training Card’ once they have completed a NAS Certificate (see details here).
+BSAC members can now apply for a ‘Recognition of Special Interest Training Card’ for their completed a NAS Certificate.
 You simply need to complete the application form and we will confirm your course details and sign the form for you to return to BSAC along with a photograph and payment.
 This is also available retrospectively to any BSAC members who have already completed training with the NAS and would like to apply for a card.
 For more information please contact the NAS Office.
 With the NAS Education Programme you decide your level of involvement.

 If I have done the PADI Wreck Detective Course, what do I do next?